In a rush? Here’s the quick run-down.

 This isn’t exactly breaking news, though — and that’s part of the problem.

 These days, boosting gender equality in early education has more support from parents and practitioners than ever before.
-And with each generation, more and more men can see themselves working as educators.
+And with each generation, more and more men can see themselves working as educators and Early Years practitioners.

 Despite this, the share of men working in the Early Years hasn’t moved all that much in the past two decades.